rlugojr/linkurious-enterprise-manual/Coloring_The_Nodes_And_Edges/saving_a_color_schema.md

-# Saving A Color Scheme
+# Setting A Color Scheme

 In the current beta version of Linkurious Enterprise, it is not possible within the interface to map specific colors to specific property values.